xutao323/xutao323.github.io/index.md

 ## About

-I'm a system performance engineer focusing on various CPU platform tunings.
-Rcently work at Sanechips and Alibaba Cloud OS team.
-Previously, I spent most time developing storage products at EMC and all flash startup.
-[Here](https://www.linkedin.com/in/tao-xu-49670733/) is my LinkedIn page.
+Hello, I'm Tao Xu, a system performance engineer and storage developer.
+Here is my personal blog.

 ## Contact

-xutao323[AT]gmail.com OR xutao323[AT]hotmail.com
+xutao323[AT]gmail.com OR xutao323[AT]outlook.com